ElisDN/category-behavior/README.md

 }
 ~~~

-I recommend to create base class Category and extend it in all subclasses
+I recommend to create a base class Category and extend it in all subclasses

 ~~~
 [php]
 // Base class for all category models. abstract class Category extends CActiveRecord
 {
-    // Override in subclasses
-    protected $urlPrefix = '';

     // ...

     public function behaviors()